BethCato/frontend-nanodegree-arcade-game/README.md

 		Key: Plus 3000 points.
 When you collect 5, you also go up a level.
 When that happens, the key count gets reset back to 0.

-		Star: Squash a bug (one goes away) plus 1000 points
+		Star: New Level and 10000 points

+		Bugspray: No points but it automatically eliminates one bug!

 To reset the game, refresh your browser.